 Field-hunting tip

-Look in sedimentary uranium-vanadium deposits in sandstone country — that is the host setting where metatyuyamunite typically forms.
+Look in sedimentary uranium-vanadium deposits in sandstone country, the host setting where metatyuyamunite typically forms.
 If you start seeing tyuyamunite, carnotite, vanadinite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, or pulverulent masses habit, so train your eye for that shape before scanning the outcrop.